carderne/carderne.github.io/_posts/2020-06-08-anti-racist-resources.md

 - Giovanni’s Room.
 James Baldwin.
 - Zami: A New Spelling of My Name, A Biomythography.
 Audre Lorde.
 - Real Life.
 Brandon Taylor.
-- Unapologetic: A Black, Queen, and Feminist Mandae for Radical Movements.
+- Unapologetic: A Black, Queen, and Feminist Mandate for Radical Movements.
 Charlene A. Carruthers.
 - No Tea, No Shade.
 New Writings in Black Queer Studies.
 E. Patrick Johnson.
 - Since I Laid my Burden Down.
 Brontez Purnell.
 - Other Side of Paradise.
 Staceyann Chin.